 Skills and knowledge

 Florists need to have knowledge of:

-- knowledge of flowers and plants
+- flowers and plants

-- knowledge of Interflora and Teleflora ordering procedures
+- ordering procedures

-- sales skills
+- sales and basic business skills

-- knowledge of basic first aid and occupational health and safety procedures.
+- occupational health and safety procedures.

 - mainly work in shops and retail outlets